 Your connections, sphere of influence and past clients are the financial lifeblood of your business.
 And while the majority of your business already comes from them, you can get so much more.
 Remember, only 20 percent of your past clients are actually sending you referral business.
 Cut back on your other marketing expenses that don’t work, and focus your marketing efforts on nurturing the people who matter most.

 Create a long-term engagement strategy through content marketing.
-Keep in touch through twice-a-month email campaigns, update your social media accounts and save yourself time and energy by automating this process.
+Keep in touch through twice-a-month real estate email campaigns, update your social media accounts and save yourself time and energy by automating this process.